gagedoug13/MBT-Finder/README.md

 Welcome to MBT Finder!
 MBT Finder is a mountain biking app that allows users to find and filter trails within 200 miles of their location.
-This app is also integrated with the Google Maps API that displays the locations of the trails and lets you dynamically navigate the map.
+This app is also integrated with the Google Maps API which displays the locations of the trails and allows the user to dynamically navigate the map.

 As a user, you have the ability to